StadGent/fractal_styleguide_gent-base/components/21-atoms/link/README.md

 ## How it works

 All links must have the **default behavior**, in other words they should open in the **same window**.
-This is the case for all types of links, internal links, external links and also links do documents and print-friendly versions of pages.
+This is the case for all types of links, internal links, external links and also links to documents and print-friendly versions of web pages.

 The only exception that could be made is when opening the link would otherwise interrupt an ongoing process:

 * The user is filling out a form or a checkout process and needs to click on a link to review, say, terms of service
 * The user is watching video or listening to audio

+..., using a <a href="{{path './modal.html'}}">modal</a> could be a better solution.

 ## Web accessibility